CharOConnell/chateaux-of-brittany/README.md

 - GitHub Pages then provides the hosted webpage link

 In order to hide the API key:
-- There is a secondary "cloned" repository which is private
-    - This is the website that is deployed using GitHub Pages
-- There is also the original repository which contains all the files used to create the project
-- The only thing not present is the personal API key for the Google Maps API platform used
+- I have used the help of the [obfuscator](https://obfuscator.io/) to obscure my key
+- This can still be read by the JavaScript file, but cannot be read by humans, making the API key safe

 ## Credits
 ### Content